Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 University of Mississippi

 Ole Miss requires coordination with the University Police Department for all drone operations on campus.
-Vaught-Hemingway Stadium has a TFR during football games.
+Vaught-Hemingway Stadium has a temporary flight restriction during football games and athletic events.

 Restrictions: UPD coordination required for all campus flights.
-No-fly zone over Vaught-Hemingway Stadium during athletic events.
+Stadium TFR during athletic events.
+No flights without prior UPD approval.

 YesUniversity Police Department